Medicare and COBRA for Early Retirement: What You Need to Know in 2026

 Early retirement requires meticulous planning, especially concerning health care.
 While Medicare provides a safety net for those 65 and older, the interim period demands careful consideration.
 Between Exchange-based plans, HSAs, and other strategies, you have options to ensure you’re covered.
 With the proper preparation, you can embark on your early retirement journey with confidence, knowing your health needs are in good hands.

-For Medicare questions, Mercer Advisors has partnered with Chapter to provide personalized Medicare recommendations based on your specific health and financial needs.
+For Medicare questions, Mercer Advisors has partnered with Chapter.
+Chapter provides personalized Medicare recommendations based on your health and financial needs.
 The service is free for our clients; talk to your advisor to learn more.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
 The information is believed to be accurate, but is not guaranteed or warranted by Mercer Advisors.
 Content, research, tools, and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
 For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.